xdy/xdy-pf2e-workbench/docs/housepatcher.md

 hack, but, hey, it Works On My Machine(tm). :)

 It allows you to patch the system's compendiums to update or delete items in them.
 Permanently.

 It runs every time the system is ready (i.e. with every refresh), so it'll keep patching compendiums until you disable it.

 To get rid of the changes it has made, disable the feature and reinstall pf2e.
 (Permanent change, remember?)

 It is *not* supported.
 At all.
 If anything breaks due to this, you get the keep all the pieces...

 Oh, and *do* TAKE A BACKUP before trying this.
 (Or, better yet, don't try it.)

 To use it, enter a json array like the following example in the text field in the settings, do *not* add extra newlines.

 There is very little error handling.
 If you type the uuid wrong it just doesn't update anything (or the wrong thing, depending on what mistake you made).
 It *might* complain about bad json and delete what you entered.
 Or it might brick your world.
-TAKE A BACKUP!
+You *did* take a backup, right?

 The name and reason fields are optional and are not read by the patcher, it exists so you can document what the uuid points to.

-It must start with a json that unlocks the compendium, then any number of jsons that update or delete entries, and finally a json that locks the compendium.
+The array must start with a json that unlocks the compendium, then any number of jsons that update or delete entries, and finally a json that locks the compendium.

 You can change any number of compendiums, but you must unlock and lock each compendium individually.

 The example below is, not coincidentally, the relevant bits of my current houserules. :)

 ```json array